huangyangyu/SeqFace/README.md

 ### License

-    SeqFace is released under the MIT License
+    SeqFace(not including the model) is released under the MIT License